Wynndom111/Group-4-Project-2/README.md

 # Step 4: Configuring password for pw.py
 1. Navigate to "pw.py".
 1. On line 1 you will see 'pw = '.
 This is where your password for PostgresSQL will be entered.
-1. Enter your password for PostgresSQL, example: 'pw = nineinchnails'
+1. Enter your password for PostgresSQL, example: 'pw = nineinchnails'.
 1. Hit COMMAND 'S' (mac) or CONTROL 'S' (windows) to save your password.